askipwith/dvsa-booking/README.md

 Create an application to run a shell script to launch chrome with the required URL.
 Then use a method to run that script at a given time.
 I use a mac: application is created in automator, and I use the calendar to launch the application, using a custom alert to open the application file.
 This seems to work better.

 # Notes on the WAF blocker
 It's pretty harsh and unpredictable.
-Keep you page load interval, search interval, min centre sesstings to something reasonable.
+Keep you page load interval, search interval, min centre settings to something reasonable.
 Running incognito may help, but not when using a timed launch as the WAF seems to insist on a CAPTURE immediately.

 # WAF CAPTCHA or Block / Available Date Found alerts
 If enabled via configuration settings, the sript will make an alert sound and wait for manual input.
-Make sure your sound is enebled.
+Make sure your sound is enabled.

 # General
 I've never coded in JS... so please feel free to improve I'd be delighted.
 I used Microsoft's copilot which is amazing.
 But the script will look horrible to someone that knows what they are doing I'm sure.